jp387/capstone/README.md

 - Save recipes as favorites that can be searched and removed.
 - Create reviews for recipes.

-The application does not use any third party libraries to perform the features listed above and relies solely on the frameworks provided by Apple through Xcode and the Spoonacular API.
+The application does not use any third party libraries to perform the features listed above and relies solely on the frameworks provided by Apple through Xcode and the API provided by Spoonacular.

 # Project Organization